last update: September 17, 2021

-view from the terrace of the castle (photo taken from here)
+view from the observatory of the castle (credits)

 Eating in Odawara

 Being a city on the coast, the most popular delicacies in the city of Odawara are based on fish, and in particular the rice bowls with raw fish on top (Odawara donburi